 I got my start in writing low-level software when I built my first system from parts (not boards) and then modified it with circuits I designed, wire-wrapped, and wrote code for - as a US Navy ET.

 Along the way, I've used my leadership skills as a team leader and small group manager, and continue to use my home office systems as sandboxes for new operating systems, to implement and test new networking protocols, and to continue to develop embedded software for various processors.

 What do I do when I'm not writing code?
 I am an avid fountain pen collector and amateur mechanical watchmaker.

-Embedded Linux (LTIB, Yocto, Buildroot) on ARM boards
+Embedded Linux (Yocto, Buildroot, other) on ARM and Intel boards

 Mac OS X 10.x

 The systems in my lab are networked via 10/100/1000Base-T and/or Wi-Fi 802.11b/g/n, and are connected to the internet via fiber optic (70/35).